Zach Day: 2002

-Day made his major league debut for the Montreal Expos in 2002.
-His debut was on his birthday, and he was credited the win.
-He was the first pitcher to achieve that combination (birthday, debut, win) since at least 1901, possibly ever.
+Day made his major league debut for the Expos on June 15, 2002, his 24th birthday.
+He got the win, and was the first pitcher to debut and win on his birthday since at least 1901, possibly ever.
 He finished 2002 at 4–1 with a 3.62 ERA in 19 games.
-He also had 1 save.
-His one save came on September 26, 2002, during an Expos 4–3 victory over the Marlins.
-Day pitched the final three innings in perfect fashion (0 runs, 0 hits, 5 strikeouts) to nail down the win for starting pitcher Tony Armas Jr..
+He also had one save, in which he pitched the final three innings in perfect fashion (0 runs, 0 hits, 5 strikeouts) to nail down a 4–3 win against the Florida Marlins.

 2003

-Day pitched a career high 23 starts, going 9–8.
+Day made 23 starts, going 9–8.
 He led the majors in wild pitches with 13.
 He was initially named NL Rookie of the Month in April, but the award was revoked and given to Hee-seop Choi due to Day having reached the rookie limit of service days in 2002.

 2004

 Day's 2004 season was cut short due to injury.
-He made 19 starts, having a respectable 3.93 ERA despite going 5-10 for the defunct Montreal Expos.
+He hit the Disabled List in July with a shoulder injury and then again in August after breaking his middle finger trying to bunt.
+He made 19 starts, having a respectable 3.93 ERA despite going 5-10 for the Montreal Expos, who relocated and became the Washington Nationals after the season.

 2005

-Day managed to pitch in 12 games for the Nationals before being traded to Colorado.
+Day pitched in 12 games for the Nationals before being traded to Colorado.

 He was 0–1 in 5 games for the Rockies.

 2006

 Day began the season with the Rockies but was designated for assignment after posting an ERA of 10.80 in 3 starts.

 After being claimed off waivers by the Nationals, Day was looking to bounce back to his former self.
 However, after five appearances, Day was placed on the 60-day DL on May 23 for right shoulder tendinitis and underwent rotator cuff surgery on June 6, ending his 2006 season.
-The Nationals released Day on October 3, 2006, ending his second stint on the MLB team where he first enjoyed success.
+The Nationals released Day on October 3, 2006, ending his second stint with the team.